Spotlight on a Student: Fateme Fahiman

 Who are your supervisors?

-My supervisors are Professor Christopher Leckie and Doctor Sarah Erfani from the Department of Computing and Information Systems.
+My supervisors are Professor Christopher Leckie and Doctor Sarah Erfani from the School of Computing and Information Systems.

 Prof. Christopher Leckie has over 30 years’ experience in developing Artificial Intelligence and Machine Learning algorithms for application in cyber security, energy modelling and telecommunications.
 He has having led research teams at Telstra Research Laboratories, NICTA and the University of Melbourne.
 His research on using data mining for anomaly detection, fault diagnosis, cyber-security and the life sciences has led to a range of operational systems used in industry, as well as over 300 articles published in leading international conferences and journals.
 He is currently Associate Director of the new Oceania Cyber Security Centre.